EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 1. Open the file `src/TrafficControlService/Startup.cs`.

 1. The service now uses the `DaprClient`.
 Therefore, it needs to be registered with dependency injection.
-The `Dapr.AspNetCore` has all kinds of convenience methods for these kinds of things.
 Add the following line to the `ConfigureServices` method to register the `DaprClient` with dependency injection:

     ```csharp
     services.AddDaprClient();